Fir1234/Firdous-Naaz-Sheikh/README.md

 ## What:

 ### What does the project do ?
-1.the game do playwith us scissorpaper rock game by randoem function game
+1.the game do playwith us snake game by randoem function game

 ## When: